Mr. 3000: Plot

-Despite his predictions to the contrary Ross struggles to regain his baseball form.
-He goes hitless in his first 27 at-bats.
-His comeback is reported by television sportscaster Maureen "Mo" Simmons, who resumes a former romantic relationship with Ross.
-He gets two hits, including a home run, to increase his career total to 2,999.
+Despite his earlier predictions, Ross struggles to regain his baseball form and goes hitless in his first 27 at-bats.
+His comeback is covered by television sportscaster Maureen "Mo" Simmons, who rekindles a past romantic relationship with him.
+Ross eventually gets two hits, including a home run, bringing his career total to 2,999.

-Ross becomes a mentor to the younger players and urges Pennebaker to learn from his own mistakes as a baseball star and to be a team player, so that Pennebaker will not end up like him – all alone.
+Ross becomes a mentor to the younger players and urges Pennebaker to learn from his own mistakes and be a team player, so that Pennebaker will not end up like him – all alone.
 This inspires the Brewers to a late-season comeback and a respectable finish.
-Ross attempts to become serious with Simmons and make her a permanent part of his life, but she is reluctant to believe he is a changed man, particularly after he skips a team practice to go on national television with Jay Leno and begin boasting again.
+Ross attempts to become serious with Simmons and make her a permanent part of his life, but she is reluctant to believe he is a changed man, particularly after he skips a team practice to go on national television with Jay Leno and soak in all the attention he is receiving.

-In his last at-bat of the season, with a chance to be a hero, Ross has a vision of his earlier years, when he was considered always dependable for the team.
-It inspires him to sacrifice his last chance with a bunt instead so the team can win a game and finish third in its division.
-Although Ross never reaches the "3,000" milestone, his newfound generosity and attitude gets him inducted into the Hall of Fame.
-He renames his businesses "Mr. 2,999", and is last seen driving an ice cream truck with the slogan "2,999 possible combinations!".
+In his final at-bat of the season, with a chance to achieve his 3,000th hit, Ross has a vision of his younger days when he was in his prime and cherished by his team.
+Inspired by this memory, he sacrifices his milestone by laying down a bunt, allowing the Brewers to win the game and secure third place in their division.
+Although he never reaches the 3,000-hit mark, his selflessness and renewed outlook earn him a place in the Hall of Fame.
+He renames his businesses "Mr. 2,999" and is last seen driving an ice cream truck with the slogan "2,999 possible combinations!"